 Across the specific speed range, pumps are subject to various flow phenomena and loss mechanisms which are dominant in that particular range.
 For example, leakage and secondary flow effects are more dominant in lower ranges, whereas profile losses and corner separation in diffusers take priority in the higher ranges.

-However, a phenomenon such as cavitation is a major issue in the design of pumps across all specific speeds and applications, and in many cases it is necessary to achieve good cavitation performance while maintaining similar levels of pump performance.
-Furthermore, this is something that must be dealt with on a case basis and in this article, we focus on the specific case of a water-jet with a fairly high specific speed and a fore-loaded impeller and how to come up with a set of optimal design guidelines to suppress this particular phenomenon.
+However, a phenomenon such as cavitation is a major issue in the design of pumps across all specific speeds and applications.
+In many cases, it is necessary to achieve good cavitation performance while maintaining similar levels of pump performance.
+Furthermore, this is something that must be dealt with on a case basis and in this article, we focus on the specific case of a water jet with a fairly high specific speed and a fore-loaded impeller and how to come up with a set of optimal design guidelines to suppress this particular phenomenon.

 Description of the Stage

 The case in question is a mixed flow stage with a high specific speed of 946 (rpm, m, m3/min), 6 impeller blades and 11 diffuser blades as shown in Figure 1.
 It may be noted that the baseline stage already has high efficiency, and since there is often a trade-off between design choices for cavitation and efficiency, the purpose of this redesign is to find the optimum loading that can improve cavitation performance without an adverse impact on efficiency.

 Figure 1: Baseline mixed flow stage 3D geometry and meridional view.

 Since the baseline impeller is fore-loaded, a parametric study is performed by generating two new impeller designs, one with a mid-loaded distribution (LD1) and the other with an aft-loaded distribution (LD2) as shown in Figure 2.

 Figure 2: Blade loading on the baseline, LD1 and LD2 impellers